nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [1.02]

-According to the United Nations Universal Declaration of Human Rights, health is a human right.
+A ccording to the United Nations Universal Declaration of Human Rights, health is a human right.
 The right to health is intrinsically linked to all other human rights.

 Patient empowerment is one of the key elements of patient-centred healthcare.
 Gender inequality remains a critical challenge in the health sector.
 Achieving Universal Health